 Expository Hairstyle Change: Done in Season 6 to let people know we're now heading into the late Sixties.
-Most of the men at SCDP have either grown sideburns, mustaches and beards.
+Most of the men at SCDP have grown sideburns (see, e.g., Harry, and to a limited extent, Pete and Roger), mustaches (see, e.g., Ginsburg), or beards (see, e.g., Stan).note This last makes him nigh-unrecognizable.
 Don's hair still remains the same.
 Betty dyes her hair brunette after an encounter with Hippies at an East Village flophouse who deride her for being the establishment.

 Fag Hag: Peggy asks out one of her coworkers only to find out he's gay.
 He still hangs out with her for the night, and ends up giving her a new haircut to give her a more assertive attitude at work.
 And later in season 4, she becomes good friends with a lesbian who tried to ask her out.

 Joan and Bob Benson in Season 6 appear to have this dynamic.

 Fake Guest Star: John Slattery in the first season, in spite of his major role in the first season and seasons that would follow.
 He appears in 10 of the 13 episodes of season 1.
 Notably, Maggie Siff (Rachel Menken) is a main cast member in season 1 but only appears in 7 episodes.